michaelruocco/michaelruocco.github.io/_posts/2025-06-29-creating-a-blog.markdown

 After setting up Ruby and Jekyll, I was able to get the theme up and running.

-I also stumbled across a neat tool called [utterances](https://github.com/utterance) to enable comments on my posts, it is a lightweight widget that utilities GitHub issues, required very little effort to set up, and looks pretty good so far.
+I also stumbled across a neat tool called [utterances](https://github.com/utterance) to enable comments on my posts, it is a lightweight widget that build on top of GitHub issues.
+It required very little effort to set up, and looks pretty good so far.

 This as an introductory and test post.
 I hope that Ill be able to find time to write some more (hopefully more interesting!) posts in the future.